cedar-policy/rfcs/text/0008-partial-schema-validation.md

 ```

 The Cedar policy validator can detect this error,
-but it will currently raise another error because the attribute `access_level` is not defined for the principal entity type.
+but it will currently raise another error if the attribute `access_level` is not defined for the principal entity type.
 With partial schema validation, we will assume that the principal entity type may have attributes which we do not know about,
 so accessing `access_level` is not an error.
 We will still detect the error due to the application of `>` since the error arises regardless of the type of `access_level`.
 Fixing the errors by replacing `"5"` with `5` will allow the policy to pass partial schema validation.

 The partial schema validator does not know if `access_level` will be present during policy evaluation,